 This low-carb smoked pulled pork is rich, flavorful, and versatile, delicious with grilled vegetables or topped with coleslaw.
+The sugar-free sauce brings BBQ back to the table for 'que fans watching sugar and carbs.

 Together Doug Scheiding and his wife, Jennifer Talley, make up the Rogue Cookers Competition BBQ team.
 Doug and Jennifer cook exclusively on Traeger Pellet Grills.
 Head Country rubs and sauces have been a part of the Rogue Cookers arsenal since day one of their work as competitive cookers.
 Rogue Cookers won the Houston Rodeo World Championship (HLSR) in 2015, a 2nd and 4th Place in Brisket at the San Antonio Rodeo, and first place in Cook's Choice Category at the Jack Daniel's International Invitational, all using Head Country sauces, seasonings, and marinade.
 Doug is a Traeger BBQ Pro, a Head Country Brand Ambassador, and the Texas Embedded Correspondent to The BBQ Central Show.VISIT ROGUE BBQ COOKERS ON INSTAGRAM